African River Safaris - Top Places from African Budget Safaris

 Here we discuss five of the best safari destinations that can include river/wetland activities.

-The great Zambezi river – Africa’s fourth largest – rises in Zambia and makes its way East over 2 500 kilometres, to the Indian Ocean in Mozambique.
-Along its way it forms a little part of the border between Namibia and Zambia and the whole border between Zambia and Zimbabwe, and travels through spectacular African bush, much of it reserve.
+The great Zambezi River – Africa’s fourth largest – rises in Zambia and makes its way East over 2 500 kilometres, to the Indian Ocean in Mozambique.
+Along its way, it forms a little part of the border between Namibia and Zambia and the whole border between Zambia and Zimbabwe, and travels through the spectacular African bush, much of it reserve.

-It’s home to many beloved and toothy African animals, most notably crocodiles and hippo, and supplies drinking water to many more, including elephant, antelope and wild cats.
-At places its wild and filled with currents (see the Vic Falls gorges below), and in others its wide and gently flowing.
+It’s home to many beloved and toothy African animals, most notably crocodiles and hippos, and supplies drinking water to many more, including elephants, antelopes and wild cats.
+In places its wild and filled with currents (see the Vic Falls gorges below), and in others its wide and gently flowing.
 On our Zimbabwe & Zambezi Exclusive Overland Safari, we spend two idyllic days paddling along the Zambezi from Gwabi to the Chongwe River, passing Mana Pools and plenty of hippos and crocodiles along the way and camping on remote islands.

 It’s a gentle paddle at an easy pace and offers incredible sightings of wildlife and birds, undisturbed by any sounds but the flow of the river and the splash of the paddle.